Abscam: Operation

-In March 1978, John F. Good of the FBI's office in suburban Long Island created and oversaw a sting operation called "Abscam", which was initially intended to investigate theft, forgery and stolen art.
+In March 1978, John F. Good of the FBI's office in suburban Long Island created and oversaw a sting operation called "Abscam", which was initially intended to investigate theft, forgery, and stolen art.
 The FBI employed Melvin Weinberg, a convicted swindler, international con artist and informant, and his girlfriend, Evelyn Knight, to help plan and conduct the operation.
-They were facing a prison sentence at the time and in exchange for their help, the FBI agreed to let them out on probation.
+At that time they were facing a prison sentence and, in exchange for their help, the FBI agreed to let them out on probation.
 Weinberg, supervised by the FBI, created a fake company called Abdul Enterprises in which FBI employees posed as fictional Arab sheikhs led by owners Kambir Abdul Rahman and Yassir Habib, who had millions of dollars to invest in the United States.
 Weinberg instructed the FBI to fund a $1 million account with the Chase Manhattan Bank in the name of Abdul Enterprises, giving the company the credibility it needed to further its operation.

-When a forger who was under investigation suggested to the sheikhs that they invest in casinos in New Jersey and that licensing could be obtained for a price, the Abscam operation was re-targeted toward political corruption.
-Each congressman who was approached would be given a large sum of money in exchange for "private immigration bills" to allow foreigners associated with Abdul Enterprises into the country and for building permits and licenses for casinos in Atlantic City, among other investment arrangements.
+When a forger under investigation suggested to the sheikhs that they invest in casinos in New Jersey and that licensing could be obtained for a price, the Abscam operation was re-targeted toward political corruption.
+Each member of Congress who was approached would be given a large sum of money in exchange for "private immigration bills" to allow foreigners associated with Abdul Enterprises into the country and for building permits and licenses for casinos in Atlantic City, among other investment arrangements.
 Among the casino projects involved were the Ritz-Carlton Atlantic City, the Dunes Hotel and Casino (Atlantic City), the Penthouse Boardwalk Hotel and Casino, and the sheikh's fictional casino.
-The first political figure ensnared in the phony investment scheme was Camden mayor Angelo Errichetti.
-In exchange for monetary kickbacks, Errichetti told the sheikhs' representatives "I'll give you Atlantic City."
-Errichetti helped to recruit several government officials and United States congressmen who were willing to grant political favors in exchange for monetary bribes (originally $100,000 but then reduced to $50,000).
+The first political figure to participate in the phony investment scheme was Camden mayor Angelo Errichetti.
+In exchange for monetary kickbacks, Errichetti told the sheikhs' representatives, "I'll give you Atlantic City."
+Errichetti helped to recruit several government officials and United States members of Congress who were willing to grant political favors in exchange for monetary bribes (originally $100,000 but then reduced to $50,000).

-The FBI recorded each of the money exchanges and, for the first time in American history, surreptitiously videotaped government officials accepting bribes.
-The meeting places included a house in the Foxhall neighborhood of Washington, D.C., which was owned by Lee Lescaze, a yacht in Florida, and hotel rooms in Pennsylvania and New Jersey.
+The FBI recorded each money exchange and, for the first time in American history, surreptitiously videotaped government officials accepting bribes.
+The meeting places included a house owned by Lee Lescaze in the Foxhall neighborhood of Washington, D.C., a yacht in Florida, and hotel rooms in Pennsylvania and New Jersey.

 Each convicted politician was given a separate trial.
 During these trials, much controversy arose regarding the ethics of Operation Abscam.
 Many lawyers defending their clients accused the FBI of entrapment.
-Every judge overruled this claim and each politician was convicted.
+Though some judges concurred, appeals eventually overruled this claim and each politician was convicted.